Michigan vs. Saint Louis odds, March Madness predictions: 2026 NCAA Tournament picks from proven model

 SportsLine's model simulated Saint Louis Billikens vs. Michigan Wolverines and revealed its college basketball picks for this NCAA Tournament 2026 second-round matchup on Saturday

 The ninth-seeded Saint Louis Billikens clash with the top-seeded Michigan Wolverines in the second round of the 2026 NCAA Tournament Midwest Region on Saturday.
-Saint Louis advanced with a convincing 102-77 win over eighth-seeded Georgia on Thursday, while Michigan cruised to a 101-80 win over 16tth-seeded Howard.
-The Billikens (29-5), who tied with VCU for the Atlantic 10 regular-season title at 15-3, have won 23 games by double digits this season.
-The Wolverines (32-3), who won the Big Ten regular-season crown at 19-1, have won seven of their past eight games.
+Saint Louis advanced with a convincing 102-77 win over eighth-seeded Georgia on Thursday, while Michigan cruised to a 101-80 win over 16th-seeded Howard.
+Both teams rank in the top 11 nationally in scoring offense, while they both also rank in the top 70 defensively, giving up fewer than 70 points per game.

-Tip-off from KeyBank Center in Buffalo, N.Y., is set for 12:10 p.m.
+Tipoff from KeyBank Center in Buffalo, N.Y., is set for 12:10 p.m.
 ET.
-Michigan is a 12.5-point favorite in the latest Saint Louis vs. Michigan odds, while the over/under for total points scored is 161.5.
+The Wolverines are 12.5-point favorites in the latest Saint Louis vs. Michigan odds, while the over/under for total points scored is 161.5.
 Before making any Michigan vs. Saint Louis picks, check out the Saint Louis vs. Michigan predictions from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every college basketball game 10,000 times.
 It entered the 2026 NCAA Tournament on a sizzling 11-1 run on its top-rated over/under college basketball picks dating back to last season, and is on a 28-22 run on top-rated CBB side picks.